aiidateam/AEP/base_iterator/README.md

 The final attribute that can be selected in the `BaseIteratorWorkChain` is the `_reuse_inputs` attribute.
 Set to False as a default, it can be set to True when some created parameters should be reused by the next step instead of always grabbing the initial user inputs.
 This attribute assumes meaning only when an analysis of the results that saves new inputs parameters in
 `self.ctx.last_inputs` is implemented.
-A nice use case is the SequentialConverger (), that is a `BaseIteratorWorkChain` having a converger as a `_process_class`!
+A nice use case is the sequential converger, that is a `BaseIteratorWorkChain` having a converger as a `_process_class`!
+Example [here](https://github.com/albgar/aiida_siesta_plugin/blob/c296533195ceacc983f050adb59a8d57cb0337ae/aiida_siesta/workflows/utils/converge_absclass.py#L158)

 ## Important final remarks

-The described implementation of the `BaseIteratorWorkChain` is alrady distributed in the aiida-siesta package.
+The described implementation of the `BaseIteratorWorkChain` is already distributed in the aiida-siesta package.
 A copy of the class code is also cloned in this folder to welcome here suggestions on how to improve the implementation.
 Some methods of `BaseIteratorWorkChain` are very similar in scope to methods of `BaseRestartWorkChain`.
-Even though we see the similarity of some functionality of the two workchains we preferred to keep this implementation completly independent by the `BaseRestartWorkChain`.
+Even though we see similarities of the two workchains, we preferred to keep this implementation completely independent from the `BaseRestartWorkChain`.
 We can discuss the interplay between the two classes.